 Breaking In Birkenstock Sandals

 The last step to getting your Birkenstocks to fit properly is to “break them in”.
-Most important before breaking in your brand new Birkenstocks is to ensure the footbed length is correct.
-No amount of wear will increase the overall length and you would be best to return them (before wearing them outdoors) for an exchange or a refund before fully committing to wearing them in.
+More important before breaking in your brand new Birkenstocks is to ensure the footbed length is correct.
+No amount of wear will increase the overall length and it would be best to return them (before wearing them outdoors) for an exchange or a refund before fully committing to wearing them in.